-The D-string model presented in this paper endeavors to elucidate a relationship for a physical structure of space-time and matter.
-This paper does not question the validity or accuracy of current mathematics describing quantum mechanics and relativity as put forth by Planck, Einstein, Dirac, et al. However, the mathematics does not describe the underlying nature of the universe.
+The D-string hidden variables model presented in this paper endeavors to elucidate a relationship for a physical structure of space-time as another state of matter.
+This paper does not question the validity or accuracy of current mathematics describing quantum mechanics and relativity as put forth by Planck, Einstein, Dirac, et al. However, the mathematics do not describe the underlying nature of the universe.
 This model suggests a physical interpretation of the mathematics that describes space-time and matter.
-The basis of this D-string model, i.e. that space is not empty, and is quantized, allows for the extrapolation to new interpretations for length contracture, time dilation, and the speed of light; these physical interpretations offer a view of the universe based upon a possible physical reality via the D-string.
+The basis of this D-string model, i.e. that space is not empty, and is quantized, allows for the extrapolation to new interpretations for gravity, time dilation, and the speed of light; these physical interpretations offer a view of the universe based upon a possible physical reality via the D-string.

 The author proposes it is no coincidence that Planck's natural units describe the properties of the D-string, and puts forth that the values of G, h, and c are determined by the properties of the D-string.
-The calculation by Planck to determine his natural units by using G, h, and c was the mathematical process of inadvertent reverse engineering, which necessarily revealed the properties of the D-string, though Planck did not realize it.
+The calculation by Planck to determine his natural units by using G, h, and c was the mathematical process of inadvertent reverse engineering, which necessarily revealed the properties of the D-string.

-Acknowledgements- the author would like to thank the following people for their help in reviewing this paper and their helpful suggestions: Evan Nicholas Oulashin, Darrell Scott Heen, Gregory Paul Dawson, Mark John Holady, and Daniel Patrick Wilkens.
+Acknowledgements- the author would like to thank the following people for their help in reviewing this paper and their thoughtful suggestions: Evan Oulashin, Scott Heen, Greg Dawson, Mark John Holady, Daniel Wilkens, Michael Dawson, Kathy Dawson, and William Renfroe.